7 Reasons to Visit Brindisi

 How to get to Brindisi:

-Brindisi airport has flights from/to many Italian and European cities, operated by main airlines carriers as well as low-cost airlines.
+Brindisi airport has flights from/to many Italian and European cities, operated by major carriers and low-cost airlines.
+You can check the cheapest airfares on Trip.com.
 The airport is close to the center and very well connected by a regular bus service.

 Getting around:

-The easiest way to explore Brindisi surroundings is to hire a car at the airport.
-Check-out here to find the best car rental rates.
+The easiest way to explore Brindisi’s surroundings is to hire a car at the airport.
+Check out here to find the best car rental rates.

 Where to stay in Brindisi: